harvester/docs/docs/install/pxe-boot-install.md

 boot
 ```

-Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-create`
+This assumes the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-create`.

 !!! note
     If there are multiple network interfaces on the installing machine, the user can use `ip=<interface>:dhcp` to specify the booting interface (e.g., `ip=eth1:dhcp`).

-### JOIN mode
+### JOIN Mode

 !!! warning
-    **Security Risks**: The configuration file below contains credentials which should be kept secretly.
-Please do not make the configuration file publicly accessible at the moment.
+    **Security Risks**: The configuration file below contains credentials which should be kept secret.
+Please do not make the configuration file publicly accessible.

-Create a [Harvester configuration file](./harvester-configuration.md) `config-join.yaml` for `JOIN` mode.
+Create a [Harvester configuration file](./harvester-configuration.md) called `config-join.yaml` for `JOIN` mode.
 Modify the values as needed:

 ```YAML
 # cat /usr/share/nginx/html/harvester/config-join.yaml